PulseMedia/PulseAddonApi/README.md

 # PulseAddonApi
 **This repository includes the following Api's for Pulse**
-* C# Class Library for registering Native Functions/Methods for Pulse
+* ✔️ C# Class Library for registering Native Functions/Methods for Pulse
-* Basic JavaScript Api (Nativeless)
+* ✔️ Basic JavaScript Api (Nativeless)
-* BuiltIn JavaScript Api (Widgets, AddonBehaviour ...)
+it does NOT include ❌ BuiltIn JavaScript Apis (Widgets, AddonBehaviour ...)

 ### Bugs
 Found a bug? - Please create an "*issue*" that we or the community can solve the bug